FactomProject/factom-docs/wallet/includes/_install-enterprise-wallet.md

 ### Linux

-Locate the .deb file downloaded at Step 1 to run the wallet installer.
+For Ubuntu/Debian locate the "enterprise-wallet-setup-amd64.deb" file downloaded at Step 1 to run the wallet installer.

 Open a terminal window and go to where the .deb is located, for example: